The Flamin' Thongs

 The Flamin' Thongs is an Australian children's animated television series screening on ABC3 from 9 May 2014.
-The 26 12-minute episodes (written by Simon Dodd and Bruce Griffiths) follow the plans of the dysfunctional Thong Family, as they try to put their small hometown of Whale Bay on the map.
+The 26 12-minute episodes (written by Simon Dodd and Bruce Griffiths) follow the plans of the dysfunctional Thong Family, as they try to put their small coastal hometown of Whale Bay on the map.
 The family consists of parents Trevor and Brenda, their 12-year-old son Holden and 14-year-old daughter Narelle.
 Holden's best friend, Rerp, is a cane toad in a school uniform.
 The family are depicted as a stereotypical 'Aussie' family with Australian slang and iconic objects included in the show.